-Health: A confidential medical questionnaire must be completed, returned and received prior to a booking being accepted.
+Health: Covid legislation in the UK, the EU and Sweden must be followed.
+A confidential medical questionnaire must be completed, returned and received prior to a booking being accepted.
 Insurance is NOT covered in the cost.
 If you do not already have relevant cover, you may want to look at SNOWCARD or other providers who can offer a range of options.
 Whilst there will be a first aid kit on the trip, we would recommend that you pack any personal medication that you may require.
 There will be NO opportunities to purchase anything once afloat.

 Safety and Emergency Procedures relevant to our activities have been identified, are available prior to booking, and will be introduced and/or practised at the relevant times.

 Itinerary: Any proposed itinerary is an outline which will be followed subject to environmental factors, the most obvious of which is the weather.
 Your safety is paramount.
 Within this outline, we can be flexible and adapt each day's activities according to personal and group decisions.
 You will be encouraged to paddle with different partners and in different canoe positions, and may have the option to split into two groups.
 The Dalsland Lakes provide an integrated opportunity to journey on water and explore the forests and landscapes as well as indulge in bird watching, fishing, geology, botany, sketching/painting, photography, and other country interests according to people's preferences.
 Identifying your interests on our journey questionnaire will assist us in making your journey more interesting.
 The campsites we stay at are not at all like conventional sites you might find in the UK.
 They are mostly on large wooded islands and it is very rare to have neighbours.